KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/research-notes.md

 # 📚 References

-Most of the links above are curated from the advice collections of [Tao Xie](https://taoxie.cs.illinois.edu/) and [Ting Su](https://tingsu.github.io/).
+Most of the links above are curated from the advice collections of [Tao Xie](https://taoxie.cs.illinois.edu/) and [Ting Su](https://tingsu.github.io/), and from [Andreas Zeller](https://andreas-zeller.info/)'s blog.
 Many thanks to them for compiling and sharing these resources.